FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/mcm.md

 Click on the one matching your character's gender.
 You'll be prompted to exit the MCM.
 Do so.
 You'll then receive a popup with information about the MCM preset you've chosen.
 Click "Run Recording".

 Once again, ***WAIT.*** This can take up to 10 minutes to complete.
 During this wait, if you receive any pop-up messages, click through them.
-When it is finished, you will receive one final pop-up message stating the recording has finished playing.
+When it is finished, you will receive one final pop-up message stating the MCMs are now configured.

 Now *save your game*.
-Then *load that save.* Yes, this must be done again.
+Then *load that save.* Yes, this must be done a second time.

 After this, you just have two final tasks before you begin playing.